Skip to Content

 The output of the air conditioner and furnace of a 4-season RV would need to be as highly rated as possible for use in extreme temperatures.

-(Pro Tip: A high-BTU diesel heater might be an option for cold weather as they tend to heat quickly.)
+Pro Tip: A high-BTU diesel heater might be an option for cold weather, as they tend to heat quickly.

-Plumbing and Holding Tanks
+Plumbing & Holding Tanks

+When designing a true 4-season motorhome or travel trailer, careful thought would need to be given to the placement of the plumbing and holding tanks to keep them from freezing.
 In addition, heated holding tanks or RV tank heating pads can be used.
-The RV’s plumbing system also needs to be routesd through the interior of the RV for the least exposure to cold.
+The RV’s plumbing system also needs to be routed through the interior of the RV for the least exposure to cold.

 Heated Water Hose